xxradar/debugging_kubernetes/readme.md

   Normal  Started    10m   kubelet            Started container debug ubuntu@ip-10-1-2-12:~$
 ```
-In the follwing example, we'll create an ephemeral container and share the process namespace of an existing container inside the pod.
+In the following example, we'll create an ephemeral container and share the process namespace of an existing container inside the pod.
 ```
 $ kubectl debug -it nginx-deployment-74d589986c-96x5s --image=xxradar/hackon --target nginx -c debug -- bash
 Targeting container "nginx".
 If you don't see processes from this container it may be because the container runtime doesn't support this feature.